-Inside the Mind of a Happy Patriot
+The Happy Patriot, the Unhappy Nationalist

-National pride can lead to greater well-being, but only if you do it right.
+Having pride in your country can lead to greater well-being, but only if you do it right.

 “How to Build a Life” is a weekly column by Arthur Brooks, tackling questions of meaning and happiness.